Blood Test Results, Decoded: What Your CBC, Lipid Panel, A1C, and Thyroid Numbers Really Mean

 2. Comprehensive Metabolic Panel (CMP)

 The Comprehensive Metabolic Panel (CMP) looks at your body’s chemical balance and provides important insights into how your organs are functioning.
+It is especially useful for monitoring conditions such as diabetes, kidney disease, and liver function.

 Key Components: